xdmushui/partner-center-sdk/develop/create-an-order-for-a-customer-of-an-indirect-reseller.md

 title: Create an order for a customer of an indirect reseller
-description: How to create an order for a customer of an indirect reseller. ms.assetid: 3B89F8CE-96A8-443F-927E-6351E24FDBFF ms.date: 12/15/2017 ms.localizationpriority: medium
+description: How to create an order for a customer of an indirect reseller. ms.assetid: 3B89F8CE-96A8-443F-927E-6351E24FDBFF ms.date: 05/23/2019 ms.localizationpriority: medium
 ---

 # Create an order for a customer of an indirect reseller

-**Applies To**
+Applies to:

 - Partner Center

 How to create an order for a customer of an indirect reseller.

-## <span id="Prerequisites"/><span id="prerequisites"/><span id="PREREQUISITES"/>Prerequisites
+## Prerequisites

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with App+User credentials only.
 - The customer identifier.
 - The offer identifier of the item to purchase.
 - The tenant identifier of the indirect reseller.

-## <span id="C_"/><span id="c_"/>C#
+## C\#

-To create an order for a customer of an indirect reseller, start by getting a collection of the indirect resellers that have a relationship with the signed-in partner.
-Then set a local variable to the item in the collection that matches the indirect reseller ID.
-This is so you can access the reseller's [**MpnId**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.relationships.partnerrelationship.mpnid) property when you create the order.
+To create an order for a customer of an indirect reseller:

+1. Get a collection of the indirect resellers that have a relationship with the signed-in partner.
+2. Get a local variable to the item in the collection that matches the indirect reseller ID.
+This step helps you access the reseller's [**MpnId**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.relationships.partnerrelationship.mpnid) property when you create the order.
-Next, instantiate an [**Order**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.orders.order) object and set the [**ReferenceCustomerID**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.orders.order.referencecustomerid) property to the customer identifier in order to record the customer.
-Then, create a list of [**OrderLineItem**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.orders.orderlineitem) objects, and assign the list to the order's [**LineItems**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.orders.order.lineitems) property.
+3. Instantiate an [**Order**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.orders.order) object and set the [**ReferenceCustomerID**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.orders.order.referencecustomerid) property to the customer identifier in order to record the customer.
+4. Create a list of [**OrderLineItem**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.orders.orderlineitem) objects, and assign the list to the order's [**LineItems**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.orders.order.lineitems) property.
 Each order line item contains the purchase information for one offer.
 Be sure to populate the [**PartnerIdOnRecord**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.orders.orderlineitem.partneridonrecord) property in each line item with the MPN ID of the indirect reseller.
 You must have at least one order line item.

-Next, obtain an interface to order operations by calling the [**IAggregatePartner.Customers.ById**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.customers.icustomercollection.byid) method with the customer ID to identify the customer, and then retrieve the interface from the [**Orders**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.customers.icustomer.orders) property.
+5. Obtain an interface to order operations by calling the [**IAggregatePartner.Customers.ById**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.customers.icustomercollection.byid) method with the customer ID to identify the customer, and then retrieve the interface from the [**Orders**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.customers.icustomer.orders) property.

-Finally, call the [**Create**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.orders.iordercollection.create) or [**CreateAsync**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.orders.iordercollection.createasync) method to create the order.
+6. Call the [**Create**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.orders.iordercollection.create) or [**CreateAsync**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.orders.iordercollection.createasync) method to create the order.

+### C\# example

 ``` csharp
 // IAggregatePartner partnerOperations;